 The evaluation of goal achievement is at the discretion of Compensation Committee and Board of Directors based on input from the Chief Executive Officer (with respect to the named executive officers other than the Chief Executive Officer).
-The 2013 corporate goals included program and collaboration goals, progress on MultiStem clinical development, and execution against the established budget and operating plan.
-However, any bonus ultimately paid under the 2013 incentive program was to be at the discretion of the Board of Directors based on the recommendation of the Compensation Committee, after good faith consideration of executive officer performance, overall company performance, market conditions and cash availability.
-There was no formally adopted plan document for the 2013 incentive program, although the Compensation Committee recommended and the Board of Directors approved the specific corporate goals, target bonus levels and weightings between corporate and functional performance.
-The Compensation Committee and the Board of Directors agreed that each of the named executive officers would be entitled to a bonus under the 2013 incentive program as a result of individual performance and the achievement of operational and strategic objectives in 2013, specifically the achievement of patient enrollment goals for the Company's clinical trials and other program development and sector leadership goals, resulting in the payment of bonuses based on a percentage of such officers' 2013 base salaries as follows:
+The 2014 corporate goals included program and collaboration goals, including new business development, progress on MultiStem clinical development and cash management objectives.
+However, any bonus ultimately paid under our annual incentive program is at the discretion of the Board of Directors based on the recommendation of the Compensation Committee, after good faith consideration of executive officer performance, overall company performance, market conditions and cash availability.
+We do not have a formally adopted plan document for the 2014 incentive program, although the Compensation Committee recommended and the Board of Directors approved the specific corporate goals, target bonus levels and weightings between corporate and functional performance.
+The Compensation Committee and the Board of Directors agreed that each of the named executive officers would be entitled to a bonus under the 2014 incentive program as a result of individual performance and the achievement of operational and strategic objectives in 2014, specifically the achievement of patient enrollment and regulatory approval goals for the Company's clinical studies, capital management and the receipt of new grant funding, and other core program development and sector leadership goals, resulting in the payment of bonuses based on a percentage of such officers' 2014 base salaries as follows:

-Bonus Achieved Casl n Bonus Paid
+Bonus Achieved i Bonus Paid

-Dr. Van Bokkelen 26.4% \$ 118,800
+Dr. Van Bokkelen 28.5% \$ 133,000

-Dr. Harrington 22.6% \$ 83,500
+Dr. Harrington 21.6% \$ 82,000

-Mr. Lehmann 22.6% \$ 84,000
+Mr. Lehmann 21.6% \$ 82,500

-Dr. Deans 20.4% \$ 65,000
+Dr. Deans 16.8% \$ 55,000

-Ms. Campbell 17.6% \$ 42,000
+Ms. Campbell 14.6% \$ 36,000

-For the year ending December 31, 2014, the Compensation Committee recommended and the Board of Directors approved a similar cash bonus incentive plan for our named executive officers.
-The 2014 plan includes the following changes to the target bonus percentage for our named executive officers.
+For the year ending December 31, 2015, the Compensation Committee recommended and the Board of Directors approved a similar cash bonus incentive plan for our named executive officers, with no changes to the target bonus percentage for our named executive officers from 2014.